 Through our rigorous bottom-up research process we gain an in-depth understanding of Environmental, Social and Governance (ESG) issues at a company level before they escalate and potentially threaten the value of our clients’ investments.

-Unlike investments in stocks and bonds, real estate represents a tangible, physical ownership of land or property and as such fund managers can have more control over the E, S and G aspects of their investments.
+Unlike investments in stocks and bonds, real estate represents a tangible, physical ownership of land or property and as such fund managers have more control over the ESG aspects of their investments.

-In this essay we briefly examine the current state of wealth distribution, its causes and the emerging threats to the status quo, to show why inequality is turning into an important sustainability risk - both at a macro and company level.
+This essay examines the current state of wealth distribution, its causes and the emerging threats to the status quo, to show why inequality is turning into an important sustainability risk.

 Cybersecurity and data protection are rapidly emerging as some of the biggest environmental, social and governance (ESG) risks for companies to manage.